Certifier vs POK: full comparison 2026

 (4) Standards — POK is compatible with ELM/Europass; Certifier does not publish ELM/Europass compatibility.

-(5) Custom domain — POK includes custom domain on all paid plans; Certifier requires its Advanced plan at USD 399/month for custom domain access.
+(5) Custom domain — POK includes custom domain on the NFT Ownership plan; Certifier requires its Advanced plan at USD 399/month for custom domain access.

 - NFT credentials are registered on public blockchains (Polygon and LacNet) — they remain verifiable through any blockchain explorer even if POK ceases to operate